josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 * Some actions are performed by the Operations team based on the predictions (i.e., actually sending out the special offer to the customers)
 * As the results, customer behaviours are impacted and captured as data (i.e., some customers leave/stay, reflected by their records in the database)

-We’ve created a simulated production environment to mimic what you would face in real life, every 1 minute of the trial equates to 1 month in "real life".
+We’ve created a simulated production environment to mimic what you would face in real life, every 30 seconds of the trial equates to 1 month in "real life".

 **Below, we will go through a series of 4 Machine Learning Performance Management challenges that Orbit can solve.
 Let's get started on this journey!**